Curriculum Statement

 Key Stage 3 from September 2023

 In order to ensure that students are able to maximise their success in subjects which research suggests will benefit from regular, weekly exposure; from September 2023, Music, Computer Science and Art will be taught alongside the majority of subjects in their main mixed attainment groupings.
-The remaining three subjects; Drama, Food Preparation and Design and Technology will continue to be delivered on a half-termly rotation to allow students to fully immerse themselves in these subjects.
+Drama, Food Preparation and Design and Technology will continue to be delivered on a half-termly rotation to allow students to fully immerse themselves in these subjects.

-Current Key Stage 4
+Key Stage 4

 All students study English Language and Literature, Maths and Science leading to GCSE qualifications and continue to participate in a core PE programme.
 A considerable proportion of students take 3 separate Sciences (Biology, Chemistry and Physics) within their core subject time.
-Students choose at least 1 GCSE option from the English Baccalaureate (EBacc) suite of subjects; Geography, History, Spanish or French and up to 2 further GCSE options from either the EBacc subjects listed above and/or Art, Computing, Design and Technology, Drama, Food Preparation and Nutrition, Music, Physical Education and Religious Studies and a Cambridge National in Sport Science.
+Students choose at least 1 GCSE option from the English Baccalaureate (EBacc) suite of subjects; Geography, History, Spanish or Computer Science and up to 2 further GCSE options from either the EBacc subjects listed earlier and/or Art, Design and Technology, Drama, Food Preparation and Nutrition, Music, Physical Education and Religious Studies and a Cambridge National in Sport Science.
 We also offer GCSE Dance as an extracurricular option for students who are at an appropriate performance level.

 All Years